jhauberg/Tabletops/README.md

 In its current state, the framework can be used to model a representation of most games that uses a variety of cards, dice, tokens, decks, piles, and so on.

-This representation can then be used to create scenarios and perform simulations; i.e. moving tokens, rolling dice, flipping cards, shuffling decks and other similarly common tabletop actions.
+This representation can then be used to create scenarios and perform simulations; i.e. moving tokens, rolling dice, flipping cards, shuffling decks and other common tabletop actions.

 **Future features might include**:

   * Interface for visually modeling game representations
+  * AI layer for automating playtests
   * Rule enforcement

 # Implementation